TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/UserManagement/GroupPermissions/Index.rst

 -------

 The first field is used to define which modules members of the group should have access to.
-Obviously this will influence what appears in the module menu.
+This will directly influence what appears in the module menu for backend users.

 .. figure:: ../../Images/BackendBackendGroupEditModules.png
    :alt: Choosing modules for the backend user group